cloudmesh-community/fa18-516-21/project-code/README.md

 This app consists for two sub modules

-* app - A cross-platform electronJS app which will be distributed to users
+* app - A cross-platform ElectronJS app which will be distributed to users
 * server - The GraphQL server for app to get data.
 This server will run on cloud.

 ## Development